Cultural Heritage

 At Resolution Copper, we know we get the best results by listening to community perspectives and partnering with community stakeholders, including Native American tribes of Arizona and New Mexico who have historical ties to the area.
 We respect the sovereignty of tribal communities and recognize that tribes have cultural interests beyond their reservations.
 Resolution Copper is committed to preserving Native American cultural heritage while developing partnerships and bringing lasting benefits to the entire region.

 We are also working to preserve the cultural heritage of Copper Triangle communities while cleaning up historical mining impacts.
-We have carefully documented information related to our property’s historical structures, restored the historic Magma Hospital and repurposed it for administrative offices, and maintained public access to Queen Creek canyon, including the landmark Claypool Tunnel.
+We have carefully documented information related to our property’s historical structures, restored the historic Magma Hospital and repurposed it for administrative offices, and maintained public access to Queen Creek Canyon, including the landmark Claypool Tunnel.

 Highlights